IkramKo/cloud_resume_planification/README.md

 6. Temporary credentials cleared
 7. SSO session terminated

-## Creating Terraform script to deploy portfolio bucket
+## Creating Terraform script to deploy portfolio bucket (in progress)
 - Specify region in provider (credentials already exported to env, no need to include them in tf script as tf will retrieve them itself)
 - Specify bucket name
 - Specify private acl to ensure s3 bucket remains private
 - Left to do: clone portfolio repo into bucket

+## Making the portfolio available through CloudFront (not started)
+- Under construction.